harbi811/Project-3/README.md

 ### To undertake epidemiologic and bioinformatics analysis of COVID-19 data from East Africa

 a.
 Epidemologic Analysis
-1. To analyze infection statistics of COVID-19 in E. Africa using SEIR model
+1. To analyze infection statistics of COVID-19 in E. Africa using SEIRD model
-2. Obtain the  basic reproduction ratio, Ro
+2. Obtain the  basic reproduction ratio, R0
 3. Assess the role of non-pharmaceutical interventions (NPIs)  in  curbing the spread of COVID-19

 b.
 Bioinformatics Analysis